GUVSWMD

 • Packing Blocks - Blocks cannot be recycled with your regular recycling.
 Several collection events are being organized for this material and will be posted on this website as well as on your local town listserv.
 Clean and dry blocks and food service trays are collected by volunteers at a designated location.
 They're loaded on trucks and driven to the Gilford, NH Transfer Station where they're densified, shipped to Canada and made into building insulation, architectural molding, and picture frames.
 Material dropped off at a collection event must be CLEAN and FREE OF ALL TAPE AND LABELS.

-Printer Cartridges See "Toner Cartridges"
+See "Toner Cartridges"

+Your local transfer station will accept them for a small fee per unit.
 Extra-large tanks (100+ lb) - Not accepted at any transfer station; contact a propane supply vendor.

 Prosthetics